Maximize digital product availability and sustain your margins

 By Steffie Broere

-Black Friday sales this year will be different than ever before and will dramatically shift to online.
-That’s a thing we know for sure.
+Black Friday sales this year began earlier than ever.
+Online sales are expected to rise and consumers start to do research timely, hoping to secure a good deal.
 However, consumer perception is still that the best deals can be found in-store.
-So how can retailers meet the Black Friday expectation online and skip overcrowding and curbside camping in bricks-and-mortar stores?
+So how can retailers match up the Black Friday experience across all sales channels?

-We all know that in just a few months digital transformation has accelerated us five years into the future.
-How does this affect shopping and offers for the 2020 holiday season?
-As we all know, the holiday season in retail is driven by promos and coupon codes.
-These are the main influencing factors for holiday purchases.
+The holiday season in retail is driven by promos and coupon codes, increasingly driven by social influence.
+These are the main factors driving holiday purchases.
 Challenging economic circumstances will drive interest in promos and coupons even more.
-So, the challenge for retailers is to come up with well-considered pricing strategies to keep the margins as high, and the fulfilment as agile, as possible.
+So, the challenge for retailers is to come up with well-considered pricing strategies to keep the margins as high, and the fulfillment as agile, as possible.

 Consumers are more technologically savvy than ever and can find the prices of comparable products within seconds.
 In addition, online superstores such as Amazon and Zalando have raised the bar in regards to delivery times and customer experience.
 As a result, consumers are very informed and more demanding.